 The Fellowship of Samoa Specialists, a group of avid collectors of Samoan stamps and postal history, was founded in 1979 by Jack R. Hughes of the United States.
 Today this group has members in a dozen countries who share their knowledge through The Samoa Express, a quarterly journal edited by Don Mee of New Zealand.
-The other officers are Wolfgang Hermann of Germany (president), Kevin Doyle (vice-president) and Steve Zirinsky (secretary) of the United States.
+The other officers are Wolfgang Hermann of Germany (president), Jan Berg (vice-president) and Steve Zirinsky (secretary) of the United States.
 This web site is hosted by Jan Berg of Sweden.

 For a complimentary sample copy of the Fellowship's journal, and a membership application, please e-mail or write to Don A. T. Mee, 23 Leo Street, Christchurch 8051 NEW ZEALAND.
 You can also download an application here here

 In 1870, G. L. Griffiths, an enterprising pioneer printer and publisher of The Fiji Times, saw the need for a postal service in the local islands and to overseas countries.
 At this time, Fiji was a most important trading center of the South Seas.
 Griffiths opened his 'non-government' post office, "The Fiji Times Express", on October 15, 1870.
 The project was financially quite successful.